Author Archives:

 Register Now!

 Fall Volleyball is here!
-The league will take place on Monday evenings at the Blue Valley Campus starting August 21.
+The league will take place on Monday evenings at the Blue Valley Campus starting September 8.
 Games will be played in a best of 4 games to a score of 21.
-The league will be eight weeks long plus one week with a tournament.
-Each team will consist of 6-7 players.
+League play will be followed by a tournament to close out the season.
+Teams typically consist of 6 players (3 Male and 3 Females).

 The cost is $10.
 You can pay online or bring cash/check to the first game.
 If you have questions feel free to reach out to Matt Willoughby!